hollylessthan/Generating-Keywords-for-Google-Ads/README.md

 || Methodologies

-First, I explored the data, and found that the bank has different recovery strategy based on the the expected recovery amount.
-The threshold are set to be $1000.
-A level higher, $50 more was set to run the strategy.
+First, I build a list of words that the customers may type in an searching engine.
+The customers I targeted here are the one favorate low-cost product.

-Then, I inspected that if other factors such as ages and genders affect the actual recovery amount, by visualzing using scatter plots and conducting Kruskal-Wallis test and chi-square test.
+Then, I combined the keywords with the product names to create a keyword list.
+Also, I converted it into a pandas DataFrame.

-Last but not least, I build a regression model to test whether the expected recovery amount (X) and the actual recovery amount (y) are correlated.
-I also added a threshold to see whether the $50 is approariate for running per higher strategy.
+Last but not least, I applied two types of keyword match.
+One is exact match, another match type is broad match.
+All the above efforts get me to the following marketing solutions: the sample keywords -> ads -> landing pages

 || Project Resources & Data